Plantlyfe/HOMELAB-/README.md

 ## **Configuration Files**
 ### **Cisco Router Configuration**
-- VLAN configuration with ROAS (Router on a Stick)
+- VLAN configuration with ROAS (Router on a Stick) for each VLAN.
-- DHCP server setup for each VLAN
+- DHCP server setup for each VLAN.
+DHCP addresses excluded in each DHCP pool to allow for static IP configuration
-- ACLs for security and Internet Access
+- ACLs for security and Internet Access.

 📄 [View Configuration](configurations/cisco-router-config.txt)

 ### **Cisco Switch Configuration**
-- VLAN assignments for different devices
+- VLAN assignments for different roles: Server, Client, Access Point, & Management
+- Trunk ports configured between SW1 and R1 connection as well as Proxmox and SW1 Connections.
-- Trunk and access port settings
+- Subinterfaces configured on both Proxmox and R1 connections to allow and access port settings

 📄 [View Configuration](configurations/cisco-switch-config.txt)